elyabany/MyBlog/information-security/Qradar-Part2.md

 # QRadar Health Check
-## After installing Qradar the First thing you Must do is to check the system health, so how can you do that ?
+###  After installing Qradar the first thing you `must` do is to check the system health, so how can you do that ?
 simple you can just run
 ```bash
 > drq